google/codeworld/web/help/GuideUnit1.md

   something.
 In most math, variables are just one letter long, and they stand for numbers.
 In CodeWorld, though, variables can name many different types of
   values: numbers, pictures, colors, text, and even whole programs.
-Because you will use so many of them, you can name variables with with whole words, always starting with a *lower-case* letter.
+Because you will use so many of them, you can name variables with whole words, always starting with a *lower-case* letter.

 !!! collapsible: Camel case